WELL RESPECTED CRIMINAL DEFENSE ATTORNEY

 Well if you are searching for an attorney to represent you or give you advice on what to do next, then you are on the right path.
-My name is James M. Taylor and I am a hard working, ethical, honest, aggressive, and very successful Trial Attorney and Criminal Defense Attorney who limits his practice to Riverside and San Bernardino Counties only!
+My name is James M. Taylor and I am a hard working, ethical, honest, aggressive, and very successful Trial Attorney and Criminal Defense Attorney who limits his practice to Riverside County Superior Court's and San Bernardino County Superior Court's only!
 Why only Riverside and San Bernardino Counties… it's because I want to make sure I can be there with you in court on your court date!

 When you hire James M. Taylor, you get James M. Taylor, not attorney so-n-so appearing for Law Offices of Too Busy Tucare who is unable to appear today because they took on too many cases in too many counties on the same day.
 When you interview attorney's make sure the attorney you give your hard earned money to will be the same one who will appear in court with you to defend you and not some stand-in attorney you never met before attempting to defend your rights and freedoms.